suites-dev/suites/README.md

 npm i -D @automock/jest
 ```

 > 👷 Coming Soon: Sinon Support!
-We are currently working on adding Sinon support, allowing you to leverage its powerful mocking capabilities.
+We are currently working on adding Sinon support, allowing you to leverage its mocking capabilities.

 ## :computer: Usage Example